FadyMohareb/dupless/README.md

 ## Output

 - **Two fasta files containing the different versions of the deduplicated assembly.** (under "output_folder/haplotypes/")
-- A bed file with the identified heterozygous regions (useful for exploration of the regions).
+- A bed file with the identified heterozygous regions, useful if one wants to explore the regions in more details ("output_folder/Heterozygous_regions_ALL.bed").
 - A histogram of the coverage distribution, to help the user decide the expected coverage value (see below).
 - Graphs of the coverage along each sequences of the assembly (see below).
-- The results of the blast between the heterozygous regions.
+- The results of the blast between the heterozygous regions ("output_folder/All_Blasts_scaffolds_coord.tab").

 ![alt text](https://bitbucket.org/MCorentin/hetdect/src/master/figures/Histogram_coverage.png "Histogram of coverage")